klalicki/JSFrameworks2023/exercises/02-collections/README.md

 If you do not see any test results, press `a` to run all tests.
 The tests will rerun whenever you make a change.

 To stop the tests, press `ctrl+c`.

-## Reason for the challenge

-As a front end developer, rendering items to screen is an important skill to have.

-In this challenge, you will be tasked with rendering a series of images to the screen.

-Styling is not important in this challenge, but using the [.map function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) is vital.

 ## Developer Instructions